ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 - Conduct **in vitro** (human cells) tests for efficacy & toxicity
 - Conduct **in vivo** (animal) tests to study ADME (Absorption, Distribution, Metabolism, and Excretion) processes
 - Test in at least two mammalian species.
-- Submit results and a clinical plan to the FDA's CDER in an Investigational New Drug (IND) application.
+- Submit results and a clinical plan to the FDA's CDER in an ***Investigational New Drug (IND)*** application.

-Safety & efficacy are evaluated before clinical trials.
-This is first done *in vitro* with human cells to assess efficacy & toxicity before *in vivo* studies are done with live animals to observe the effects the drugs have on Absorption, Distributive, Metabolic, & Elimination (ADME) processes.
-At least two mammalian species must be tested before they are allowed to proceed to humans.

-Results of these trials must be filed with the FDA's Center for Drug Evaluation and Research (CDER) to file an application for a ***Investigational New Drug (IND)***.
 This application additionally requires a plan for human testing and manufacturing details to comply with the Good Manufacturing Practices (GMP) provisioned by the Kefauver-Harris Amendment.

 #### Step 3: Clinical Trials (4-7 Years)

-Clinical trials involve human research subjects, with "informed consent" and the information necessary to provide it required by the The Kefauver-Harris Amendment for participation.
-These trials are done in 3 phases, each involving more people as they progress.
-Participants are free to leave as they wish.
+Clinical trials involve human research subjects and are conducted in three phases:

-##### Phase 1 (20 - 80 People)

-Determine ***safety*** first by collecting a profile of side effects in a small group of healthy volunteers over ***several months***.
+- **Phase 1 (20 - 80 People)**: Determine ***safety*** first by collecting a profile of side effects in a small group of healthy volunteers over ***several months***.

-##### Phase 2 (100-300 People)

-Determine ***efficacy*** by testing it on a group of patients with the condition that the drug is trying to treat while also staying on the look out for side effects for ***several months to 2 years***.
+- **Phase 2 (100-300 People)**: Determine ***efficacy*** by testing it on a group of patients with the condition that the drug is trying to treat while also staying on the look out for side effects for ***several months to 2 years***.
 Controlled trials are also used to compare the drug's activity against a placebo.
 This test is double-blind, meaning that neither the patients nor the prescribers are aware that the drug is a placebo.

-##### Phase 3 (1,000 - 3,000 People)

-Confirm ***efficacy*** while collecting ***additional safety*** data in a larger population.
+- **Phase 3 (1,000 - 3,000 People)**: Confirm ***efficacy*** while collecting ***additional safety*** data in a larger population.
 Also gathering data on interactions and effects at different ***dosages*** for ***1 to 4 years***.

+> Participants must give informed consent and the information necessary to provide it (per Kefauver-Harris Amendment).
+They are free to leave as they wish.

 #### Step 4: Review & Approval (1-2 Years)

+- Pharmaceutical company files a ***New Drug Application (NDA)*** with the FDA
+- FDA reviews for safety, efficacy, and labeling
-A ***New Drug Application (NDA)*** can be filed and the FDA can either approve the drug for marketing (regulated by the Kefauver-Harris Amendment) or request further testing.
+- Drug is either approved for marketing (regulated by the Kefauver-Harris Amendment) or denied by the FDA and request further testing

 #### Step 5: Post-Market Surveillance (Ongoing)

+- Manufacturer maintains exclusive rights (~20 years) to offset research & development cost
-There is ongoing monitoring program for long-term safety & efficacy after the drug is released to the market while the original manufacturer enjoys exclusive production rights without competition for a period of ~20 years to offset cost.
+- Continuous monitoring of long-term safety and efficacy after the drug is released to the market

 ### Generic Drug Manufacturing

 Once a patent for a brand name drug expires, other manufacturers may copy the drug and release it under its generic name.
-Despite the fact that generic drugs are copies of brand name drugs, licensed manufacturers must still be approved to produce them.
-However, there is no need for preclinical or normal clinical trials for safety & efficacy as they were already established by the original producer which brings down approval time to 1 to 3 years.
+Generic drugs require FDA approval but do not require full R&D because clinical trials for safety & efficacy were already established by the original producer.
+To obtain approval, generic manufacturers only need to demonstrate equivalency; shortening the process to 1 - 3 years.

 #### Step 1: Bioequivalence Studies

 During this process, the manufacturer must prove that their drug is both pharmaceutically and therapeutically equivalent because their inactive ingredients have been altered.

 - **Pharmaceutically Equivalent Drugs** contain identical amounts of the same active ingredients in the same dosage form.
-- **Therapeutically Equivalent Drugs** produce effects in patients that are identical to their brand name counterparts.
+- **Therapeutically Equivalent Drugs** produce the same clinical effect.

 Studies are conducted on a small group of healthy volunteers to compare the generic and brand-name drug's effects on ADME processes.
 After which, the manufacturer submits an **Abbreviated New Drug Application (ANDA)** to the FDA.

 #### Step 2: Manufacturing & Quality Assurance

 The FDA checks for trademark violations.
 Packaging and labeling must be distinct from brand name.
-Inactive ingredients may vary to lower production cost, but a facility inspection is also conducted to ensure compliance with the aforementioned Good Manufacturing Practices
+Inactive ingredients may vary to lower production cost, but a facility inspection is also conducted to ensure compliance with the aforementioned Good Manufacturing Practices.

 #### Step 3: Post-Market Surveillance